Office of Student Services

 Additional Information: Departmental Category: Graduate Education

-EDUC 5535 (3) Diagnostic Testing in ELD and Bilingual Education
+EDUC 5535 (3) Assessment in Bilingual Communities

 Promotes critical uses of assessment instruments and information.
 Provides methods for educators to incorporate assessment as a meaningful activity in the classroom intended to support learning among bilingual students.
 Examines effectiveness, validity, and fairness in the testing of linguistically diverse populations.
 Provides first-hand experiences developing, selecting, reviewing, and adapting test materials as critical to making informed teaching decisions.